-Stressed?
-5 Techniques For Dealing With Anxiety
+7 Techniques For Dealing With Anxiety

 Such feelings are a sign that we are experiencing a situation from our sympathetic nervous system, often known as our fight, flight, freeze or fawn mechanism.
 This part of our brain has a vital evolutionary role, in that it helps us identify and respond to danger.
 This isn’t part of our DNA where we pause and reflect, making heavily considered decisions about what to do next.
 If a predator is approaching, we have to respond immediately.
 This isn’t the time to analyse in which direction we want to run and at what speed will be most efficient.
 We just have to start running.

 Unfortunately, our brain isn’t always as effective as we’d like in distinguishing between real threats (“my life is at risk”) and imagined threats (“people might think less of me if I make a mistake”).
 This means that an activity such as public speaking – where our safety is essentially guaranteed – can still leave some completely and utterly overwhelmed.
-“This situation is dangerous”, your brain is saying, “you need to get as far away from this situation as you can”.
+“This situation is dangerous”, your brain is saying, “you need to get as far away from it as you can”.

 “Unfortunately, our brain isn’t always as effective as we’d like in distinguishing between real threats (“my life is at risk”) and imagined threats (“people might think less of me if I make a mistake”)”